 Having fun making some animation, “pixel art” style.
-Retro vibe that is seeing a resurgence, especially in, gaming and web animation.
+The 8-bit retro vibe is seeing a resurgence, especially in gaming, web animation and music.

 As part of a campaign for SanDisk via Four Winds Creative, I created short stop-motion animation videos for use on SanDisk's social media channels including Instagram, Facebook and Twitter.
 The idea was to bring their flash memory products to life by featuring them as the characters in a series of fun, animated videos.
 I was responsible for all of the animation as well as set construction, prop fabrication, editing and sound design.
 The pieces were written and storyboarded by the fine folks at Four Winds Creative.